CalsRanna/rsp/readme.md

 ```

 As you can see, RSP Architecture use Eloquent ORM to operate database, so you should create models to map tables.
+We
-We recommend you put your models in `app/Models/` instead of `app/` which will make your project more plain.
+recommend you put your models in `app/Models/` instead of `app/` which will make your project more plain.

 The repository we extended provides five methods:

 * `store(array $inputs)` You can use it to store data.
 * `get(array $columns = ['*'], array $credentials = null)` You can use it to get data.
-One thing you should notice is that the type of returned value is `Illuminate\Database\Eloquent\Collection` rather than `array`.
+One thing you should notice is
+that the type of returned value is `Illuminate\Database\Eloquent\Collection` rather than `array`.

-  > While the returned value has only one record, it is still an instance of `Illuminate\Database\Eloquent\Collection`.
-So if you want to find only one record and wish its' type is `Illuminate\Database\Eloquent\Model`, you can finish it yourself use the method `queryBuilder()` we provided.

 * `update(array $inputs, array $credentials)` You can use it to update data which satisfy credentials.
 * `destroy(array $credentials)` You can destroy data which satisfy credentials.
 * `queryBuilder()` You can use it to get a query builder to create you own method.

+> While the returned value has only one record when you use `get(array $columns = ['*'],array $crendentials = null)`,
+it is still an instance of `Illuminate\Database\Eloquent\Collection`.
+So if you want to find only one record and wish
+its' type is `Illuminate\Database\Eloquent\Model`, you can finish it yourself use the method `queryBuilder()` we
+provided.

 While we use RSP, we do not use repository directly in controller.
-Repository should always provide methods to let service use it.
+Repository should always provide methods to let
+service use it.

 #### Service

-You can use `php artisan make:service ExampleService` to create a service and its' interface, or you can create them manually if you want to.
-Remember that the service should extends `Cals\RSPArchitecture\Services\Implementations\Service` if you create it manually.
+You can use `php artisan make:service ExampleService` to create a service and its' interface, or you can create them
+manually if you want to.
+Remember that the service should extends
+`Cals\RSPArchitecture\Services\Implementations\Service` if you create it manually.

 The service is like below: